-Procedure Limits Major Restorative Recementation of crown Once per tooth in any calendar year Prefabricated stainless steel/resin crown (for children only-deciduous teeth only) Once per tooth in any 24 consecutive months Inlays, Onlays, and Crowns, when tooth cannot be restored with regular filling(s) due to excessive decay or fracture Once per tooth in any 60 consecutive months period Endodontics Root canal therapy Once per tooth in a lifetime Retreatment of root canal Once per tooth in a lifetime Apicoectomy (a post-operative film showing completed apicoectomy and retrograde, if placed, is required for payment) Once per tooth in a lifetime Pulpotomy Once per tooth in a lifetime Periodontics Gingivectomy or gingivoplasty Once per quadrant in a 60 consecutive months period Osseous surgery Once per quadrant in a 60 consecutive months period Periodontal scaling and root planing Once per quadrant within a 24-month period Periodontal maintenance (procedure is a benefit following active periodontal therapy once a 30 day post-operative period has completed.)
-Two of any prophylaxis procedure in a calendar year
+Procedure Limits Major Restorative Recementation of crown Once per tooth in any calendar year Prefabricated stainless steel/resin crown (deciduous teeth only) Once per tooth in any 60 consecutive months Crowns, when tooth cannot be restored with regular filling(s) due to excessive decay or fracture Once per tooth in any 60 consecutive months Endodontics Root canal therapy Once per tooth in a lifetime Retreatment of root canal Once per tooth in a lifetime Apicoectomy (a post-operative film showing completed apicoectomy and retrograde, if placed, is required for payment) Once per tooth in a lifetime Pulpotomy Once per tooth in a lifetime Periodontics Gingivectomy or gingivoplasty Once per quadrant in a lifetime Osseous surgery (prior approval is required with a full-mouth series of X-rays and periodontal charting).
+In all cases, a participating periodontal specialist may require you to make a co-payment of \$125.
+Once per quadrant in a lifetime Periodontal scaling and root planing Once per calendar year Periodontal maintenance (covered only if the Plan also covered periodontal surgery and the maintenance procedure is performed by a periodontist) Twice in any calendar year